CLI - Public Beta

 Over the last few months, we've been hard at work rebuild the CLI for improved performance of downloading and syncing your data between instances.
 Now featuring an enhanced persistent mappings system, aligning this to be a more usable tool in your CI and data pipelines.

-npm install -g @agility/cli@beta
+sudo npm install -g @agility/cli@{version}

 Pull Command